UWARG/computer-vision-python/STYLE.md

     __static_helper()
         There is nothing stopping you from copy-pasting the method description from its docstring.
     """
+    # All variables and constants must be initialized inside the constructor!
+    static_member = "NOT ALLOWED"
     # 1 blank line between class methods

     def __init__(self, encoding: str, quality: float):